 2. Biological filters

 This involves introducing beneficial bacteria, which break down ammonia and nitrate and change them to nitrate compounds that are found to be less harmful to the fish.
 It is important to note that beneficial bacteria survive well in water full of oxygen and a surface to attach themselves to; the gravel serves this exact purpose (others can be sands and rocks).
 All aquariums must have at least some form of biological filtration.
 With a small population of fish, biological filtration can work fine as the only filtration method.
 It’s almost always included to work in combination with other filtration forms.

 3. Chemical filters

 Our home water supply may contain dissolved harmful chemical residues (like chlorine and organic chemicals) that could make their way into the aquarium.
 Chemical filtration systems are highly effective in filtering out any form of chemicals, pesticides, and other contaminants.
 The most commonly used chemical filter is activated charcoal.

-A regular maintenance routine is a key to ensuring a fully functioning aquarium filter system and healthy fish for all the above filtration forms.
+A regular maintenance routine is key to ensuring a fully functioning aquarium filter system and healthy fish for all the above filtration forms.
 If trapped debris rot on the mechanical filter, it could rot into ammonia which could seep back and contaminate the aquarium.
 Biological filter’s effectiveness may also decline with time as they get clogged.

 Where Are Filters Installed In An Aquarium?